 Lake Mead is essential to the Hoover Dam because it provides the water needed to generate hydroelectric power.
 Without it, the dam couldn’t operate (and would be pointless), so the recreation area is vital to the overall infrastructure.

-The park offers some of the country’s best fishing and plenty of camping, hiking, and swimming opportunities.
+The park offers the country’s best fishing and plenty of camping, hiking, and swimming opportunities.
 It’s a great place to spend a weekend or a summer vacation and one of the most popular tourist destinations in the Southwest.

 Flagstaff is another major city in Arizona, located about 10 miles north of the Grand Canyon, 10 miles south of Sedona, and surrounded by stunning scenery.
 Recent census data shows the metro area has just under 140,000 people.